shakacode/react_on_rails/README.md

 7. Visit http://localhost:3000/hello_world

 ### Turn on server rendering

-*The rails/wepbacker default setup does not work with hot or live reloading, yet, per [Webpacker issue #842](https://github.com/rails/webpacker/issues/842).
-If you want the combination of both server rendering and hot reloading during development, you will need to a custom webpack setup as shown [here](https://github.com/shakacode/react-webpack-rails-tutorial/blob/master/client/webpack.client.rails.hot.config.js)*

 1. Edit `app/views/hello_world/index.html.erb` and set `prerender` to `true`.
 2. Refresh the page.